p2sr/rules/content/05_games/05_sourcemods.md

 #### General Rules

-`Developer 1` cannot be used to make the player move early, any runs that used developer 1 will be grandfathered in, and 1.5 seconds will be added per map where it was deemed to be an advantage.
+`Developer 1` cannot be used to make the player move early.

 Whichever categories are present will adopt their respective rulesets from the basegame categories.